redpesk-samples/helloworld-binding/README.md

 ## Pre-requisites

-Please follow [this guide](https://docs.automotivelinux.org/docs/en/master/devguides/reference/2-download-packages.html) to add the AGL-Master repository to your distribution.
+Please follow [this guide](https://docs.automotivelinux.org/docs/en/master/devguides/reference/2-download-packages.html) to add the AGL-Master repository to your distribution.\
 In order to load these files into the current shell script, use the following command :

 * **Debian/Ubuntu**

 ```bash
 source /etc/profile.d/agl-app-framework-binder.sh
 ```

+### CMake module

 Then install the cmake module using your distribution package manager.